kit-data-manager/SEMplugin/README.md

 #building .jar file
 To bulid the `.jar` file run `./gradlew jar` from command prompt.
 It will then be built in the directory `build/libs`

+#move the jar file to the plugins folder of the local repository mapping-service (https://github.com/kit-data-manager/mapping-service) .

 #making changes to the plugin
 edit the file `SEMplugin.java`saved under `src/main/java/edu/kit/datamanager/semplugin